Table of Contents hide

 - When copying, DB snapshot can either be encrypted with the same KMS encryption key as the original DB snapshot, or a different KMS encryption key to encrypt the copy of the DB snapshot.

-- An unencrypted DB snapshot can be copied to an encrypted snapshot, a quick way to add encryption to a previously unencrypted DB instance.
+- An unencrypted DB snapshot can be copied to an encrypted snapshot, to add encryption to a previously unencrypted DB instance.

 - Encrypted snapshot can be restored only to an encrypted DB instance